sdu-concurrency/vamos-2023/website/cfp.md

 3 different reviewers.
 The review for variability-in-practice papers will follow a single-blind review process.

+### New and Controversial Ideas Papers

+As a new addition to VaMoS this year we are including a "New and Controversial Ideas" track.

+This track is meant for authors to present short (lightning) talks on new (not yet highly evaluated) areas of research or to state positions (possibly controversial) on the directions or lack of directions, on any topic relevant to the VaMoS scientific community.
+The papers will be 2 pages (+1 for references) in the conference format.
+Authors names and affiliations should be included in the submissions.

+Exceptionally for this track, the deadline for submission is **27 October 2022 (AoE)**.

+These papers will receive a lightweight review, but should not simply be a shortened version of an existing paper.
+Reviewers will evaluate these papers on how well they articulate a new idea and/or position by providing a compelling argument as to

+* why the topic is important for the VaMoS community,

+* if the idea or position has potential to work, and

+* the potential of the topic to foster interesting discussions at this year’s conference.

+**We are working to include these as part of the main proceedings, pending approval from our publisher.
+We will update this site with more information when it becomes available.**

 ### Format and Submission Site

 All submissions must be written in English and follow the [double-column ACM